 The Ayurvedic diet as followed in India utilizes many spices and foods that offer myriad health benefits, like lowering cholesterol, increasing blood circulation and limiting accumulation of body fat.
+The large diet industry has even developed a visalus shake that includes these healthy spices into its ingredients.
 Here are some of those spices and some of their benefits, along with healthy foods that aren’t always the first choice here in America.

 CARDAMOM is the queen of spices who sits next to the King, black pepper.
 It is one of the earliest spices known, mentioned by Theophrastus in the fourth century BC and five centuries later by Dioscoredes.
 It is a thermogenic spice like chillies that increases metabolism and helps burn body fat.
 Cardamom is considered one of the best digestive aids and is believed to soothe the digestive system and help the body process other foods more efficiently.
+Any chef who possesses a food hygiene certificate would apprise you the anti-contamination properties of Cardamom.
 An analysis of the cardamom seed shows it to consist of carbohydrates, moisture, protein, ether extract, volatile oil, crude fibre, calcium, phosphorus and iron.
 The aroma and therapeutic properties of cardamom are due to its volatile oil, which contain the chemicals cineol, terpineol, terpinene, limonene, sabinene, and terpineol in the form of formic and acetic acids.
 Cardamom is another spice used to treat depression.
 It also is useful as an ingredient for gargling for sore throats.
 Combined with peppermint leaves, a few ground seeds can be boiled in water and drunk to relieve hiccups.
 A cardamom seed with a small piece of candied ginger is an excellent aperitif to aid digestion.

 CORIANDER seed and Cilantro leaves from the same plant have health bbenefits, while also being a good source for dietary fiber, iron and magnesium.
 These food additives are rich in phytonutrients and flavonoids.
 Coriander is anti-inflammatory and therefore helpful in easing the symptoms of arthritis.
 It can help lower blood sugar, prevent urinary tract infections and lower blood pressure.
 Coriander contains an antibacterial compound that may prove to be a safe, natural means of fighting Salmonella, a frequent and sometimes deadly cause of foodborne illness, suggests a study published in the June 2004 issue of the Journal of Agriculture and Food Chemistry.
 U.S. and Mexican researchers isolated the compound – dodecenal, which laboratory tests showed is twice as effective as the commonly used antibiotic drug gentamicin at killing Salmonella.

 GARLIC is a natural antibiotic An effective fat-burning food, garlic contains the sulphur compound allicin which has anti-bacterial effects and helps reduce cholesterol and unhealthy fats.
 In general, a stronger tasting clove of garlic has more sulphur content and hence more medicinal value.
 I much prefer using fresh garlic and I keep a refrigerated jar of chopped garlic ready for cooking at all times.
 Research has determined that there are greater health benefits from cooked garlic, and most of the better garlic supplements are made from aged and dried garlic.
 Although rare, eating too much raw garlic can cause irritation or damage to the digestive tract.
-Some people are known to be allergic to garlic; symptoms include skin rash, increase in temperature and headaches.
+Some people are known to be allergic to garlic; symptoms include skin rash or an increase in temperature and headaches.
+Dr suggests the patient, go for a food intolerance test uk first, before trying any supplements or surgery.
 It also could potentially disrupt anti-coagulants, so garlic supplements are best avoided before surgery.

 MUSTARD OIL: This has low saturated fat compared to other cooking oils.
 It has fatty acid, oleic acid, erucic acid and linoleic acid.
 It contains antioxidants, essential vitamins and reduces cholesterol, which is good for the heart.
 Cardiology research now shows that mustard oil is healthier than olive oil because it has no trans-fats, low saturated fats, high mono-unsaturated fats, high polyunsaturated fatty acids like omega-3, and stability at high temperatures making it an excellent cooking oil.
 The mustard seeds themselves can be used in a number of culinary dishes. very good source of selenium, a nutrient which has been shown to help reduce the severity of asthma, decrease some of the symptoms of rheumatoid arthritis, and help prevent cancer.
 They also qualify as a good source of magnesium.
 Like selenium, magnesium has been shown to help reduce the severity of asthma, to lower high blood pressure, to restore normal sleep patterns in women having difficulty with the symptoms of menopause, to reduce the frequency of migraine attacks, and to prevent heart attack in patients suffering from atherosclerosis or diabetic heart disease.